BudacaB/CS50w/Lecture8/capstone/README.md

 ## How to run

-- in the terminal, cd into the 'capstone' directory
 - run 'python manage.py migrate --run-syncdb'
 - run 'python manage.py runserver'
 - (no Python packages added)